MakeSchool-Tutorials/Sushi-Neko-SpriteBuilder-Swift/P4-Coding-Simple-Timberman/content.md

 Now we can refer to the type `Side` with three different values: Left, Right, and None.
 This will make our lives a lot easier throughout our code.

-Let's setup the `Piece` class.
+Let's set up the `Piece` class.
 We need to complete the code connections to `left` and `right` (our chopstick sprites from SpriteBuilder) and add a `side` variable to keep track of which obstacle is showing.
 We want this variable to trigger the correct visibility of `left` and `right` each time it changes.

 > [action]
 > Open up `Piece.swift` and add this to the top of the class declaration: